Table of Contents

 - Prioritize your tasks and cut out unimportant things in your life so you can focus on your "MUST DO'S."

-- Save time and maintain your sanity by keeping yourself organized.
+- Save time and maintain your sanity by keeping yourself organized (use a planner, create to-do lists, declutter).

 - Life is ever-changing and can throw a curve ball your way at any moment.
 Adapt, come up with a plan B and put structures in place so you're able to still manage your time wisely.

-- Lastly, work smarter, not harder, to save yourself time and minimize the stress in your life.
+- Lastly, don't re-invent the wheel.
+Work smarter, not harder, to save yourself time and minimize the stress in your life.